Chart Color Schemes

 An assessment of population growth drivers in Swansea reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
-These projections indicate an above median population growth for non-metropolitan areas nationally, with the suburb expected to expand by 1,158 persons to 2041, reflecting a total gain of 21.9% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are utilised.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Looking at population projections moving forward, an above median growth is projected nationally for non-metropolitan areas, with the area expected to expand by 1,160 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 24.3% in total over the 17 years.

 Frequently Asked Questions - Population